CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-2.md

     ```javascript
     ...
-    var elmDiv = document.getElementById('elm-main')
+    const elmDiv = document.getElementById('elm-main')
-      , elmApp = Elm.embed(Elm.SeatSaver, elmDiv);
+        , elmApp = Elm.SeatSaver.embed(elmDiv);
     ```

-    This grabs the `div` we just set up by its ID and then calls `Elm.embed` passing in the name of our module `Elm.SeatSaver` and the div that we just captured.
+    This grabs the `div` we just set up by its ID and then calls `Elm.SeatSaver.embed` passing in the div that we just captured.

     <div class="callout">
-      <code>Elm.embed</code> is not the only way to work with an Elm application.
-We could have avoided using an element to embed the application into by calling <code>Elm.fullscreen(Elm.SeatSaver)</code> instead.
+      <code>Elm.<module>.embed</code> is not the only way to work with an Elm application.
+We could have avoided using an element to embed the application into by calling <code>Elm.SeatSaver.fullscreen()</code> instead.
     </div>

 4. In order to keep things easier to see, let's also change the *web/templates/layout/app.html.eex*